 Too much wealth flowing into VC exploded assets under management, and caused inefficient investment (not your fund, of course, I mean the other ones).
 Unicorns had to chase society-bending hyper growth to drag the resulting deadweight ahead of the S&P 500, and that was before the half trillion dollars thrown in during 2021.

 The bump in interest rates has cooled things down.
 Funds, LPs, and founders have some breathing room to consider whether this all makes sense.
 Is there a billion-dollar version of every idea?
 Do they need to maximize AUM?
-Does most funds even beat the market?
+Do most funds even beat the market?